Cray-HPE/docs-csm/operations/network/management_network/aruba/lldp.md

 1/1/3          70             70             0              0
 ```

-## Expected Results
+## Expected results

-1. Link status between the peer devices is UP
+1. Link status between the peer devices is `UP`
-2. LLDP is enabled
+1. LLDP is enabled
-3. Local device LLDP Information is displayed
+1. Local device LLDP Information is displayed
-4. Remote device LLDP information is displayed
+1. Remote device LLDP information is displayed
-5. LLDP statistics are displayed
+1. LLDP statistics are displayed

 [Back to Index](../README.md)